Integrate LangChain with kluster.ai#

 print("Response 2:", response2)

-When running the complete script, you should see output that resembles the following:
+You should see output that resembles the following:

 That's it!
 You've successfully integrated LangChain with the kluster.ai API, and your configured multi-turn conversational agent is ready to leverage the power of LangChain and the kluster.ai API.
 For more information about the capabilities of LangChain, be sure to check out the LangChain docs.